oscarcbryant/managr/README.md

 ## Description

 The application provides users with the ability to login and register an account.
-Once logged in, a pre-filled team is given however the user has the ability to add and remove players from this team.
+Once logged in, a pre-filled team is provided however the user has the ability to add and remove players from this team.

 ![Wireframe](assets/Images/wireframe.png)